A Randomized Algorithm for Approximating the Log Determinant of a Symmetric Positive Definite Matrix: Introduction

-However, neither the Laplace nor the Leibniz formula can be used to design an efficient, polynomial-time, algorithm to compute the determinant of $\matA$.
+Formal definitions of the determinant include the well-known formulas derived by Leibniz and Laplace; however, neither the Laplace nor the Leibniz formula can be used to design an efficient, polynomial-time, algorithm to compute the determinant of $\matA$.
 To achieve this goal, one should rely on other properties of the determinant.
-Two well known such properties are connections between the determinant and the matrix eigenvalues, as well as the connection between the determinant and the so-called $LU$ matrix decomposition (or the Cholesky decomposition for symmetric matrices).
-More specifically, it is well known that
+For example, a standard approach would be to leverage the so-called $LU$ matrix decomposition or the Cholesky decomposition for symmetric positive definite matrices (SPD) to get an $O(n^3)$ deterministic algorithm to compute the determinant of $\matA$.
+(Recall that an SPD matrix is a symmetric matrix with strictly positive eigenvalues.)